 Amy Francisco lives and works in the USA, as a Communications and Media Relations Director.
-In March this year she joined the 7-day Europe Taster tour with her ten-year-old son.
+She joined the 7-day Europe Taster tour with her ten-year-old son.
 She sent us a testimonial of their tour and we reached out to find out more about her travel story and what they experienced on tour with us…

 I have always been excited to travel and explore new places.

 I’m from Texas in the USA, where I was born and raised, though I did have the opportunity to live in Durban, South Africa, for a year when I was a kid.
 I definitely think that experience instilled in me a desire to travel, but I haven’t done as much as I would have liked … yet!
 Talk about immersed in a new culture/country!
 I attended school there, learning a little bit of the local Afrikaans language, met some wonderful people, and got to see amazing wildlife.

 I’ve been all over the United States, spent a month in Australia and vacationed in several destinations in the Caribbean, including Jamaica, the Bahamas, and Mexico.
 But I’ve always wanted to go to Europe, especially Italy.
 I took a lot of art history in college, and I love anything with a flying buttress.